© Crown copyright 2013

 DPFs need to be emptied of trapped particulate matter regularly.
 This is done by a process called regeneration, which involves burning the soot to gas at a very high temperature, leaving behind only a very small residue.
 Regeneration, If not carried out properly, can lead to a build up of soot which can affect performance and ultimately lead to expensive repair costs.
 This has led to some diesel vehicle owners removing their DPFs.
 However, DPF removal has both legal and social implications.

 Legal requirements and the MOT test

-From February 2014 the inspection of the exhaust system carried out during the MOT test will include a check for the presence of a DPF.
+Since February 2014 the inspection of the exhaust system carried out during the MOT test includes a check for the presence of a DPF.
 A missing DPF, where one was fitted when the vehicle was built, will result in an MOT failure.

 A vehicle might still pass the MOT visible smoke emissions test, which is primarily intended to identify vehicles that are in a very poor state of repair, whilst emitting illegal and harmful levels of fine exhaust particulate.